tw7649116/Tea_dispensable_genome/README.md

 # Content
 Pipelines and relevant scripts for:
+- Variation and Population structure
-- Population structure and Demographic inference
+- Demographic inference
 - Genetic diversity and selection signatures
 - Structural variation
 - Dispensable genome and PAV